 - Consider enabling the comments section on your blog to generate user-generated content.
 This is free valuable content for your site.

 - Encourage customers to share reviews – You probably have a review management system on your site itself or rely on third-party review management systems like Trustpilot or GMB listing reviews.
-In either case, you have to encourage customers to share reviews about your restaurant.
+In either case, you must encourage customers to share reviews about your restaurant.

 STEP 5: Apply On-Page SEO